jkclem/nhl-api-vignette/README.md

 | Playoffs       |            24 |              2 |
 | Regular Season |            22 |              4 |

-Counts of Franchise Record Types by Game Type for Inactive Franchises
+Counts of Franchise Record Types by Game Type for Inactive Teams

 For now, I will keep both inactive and active teams in the data set.
 Now let’s get a numerical summary of the win percentage by the game type.